kach/memo/README.md

 ![memo's logo](https://github.com/kach/memo/raw/main/assets/logo.png)

-memo is a probabilistic programming language for expressing computational cognitive models involving **recursive reasoning about reasoning**. memo inherits from the tradition of WebPPL-based Bayesian modeling (see [probmods](http://probmods.org/), [agentmodels](https://agentmodels.org/), and [problang](https://www.problang.org/)), but aims to make models **easier to write and run** by taking advantage of modern programming language techniques and hardware capabilities (including GPUs!).
-As a result, models are often significantly simpler to express (we've seen codebases shrink by a **factor of 3x or more**), and dramatically faster to execute and fit to data (we've seen **speedups of 3,000x or more**).
-In idiomatic memo, a POMDP solver is 15 lines of code, and is just as fast as a hand-optimized solver written in 200 lines of code.
+memo is a probabilistic programming language for expressing computational cognitive models involving **recursive reasoning about reasoning**. memo inherits from the tradition of Bayesian modeling with probabilistic programming languages (PPLs; see [probmods](http://probmods.org/), [agentmodels](https://agentmodels.org/), and [problang](https://www.problang.org/)), but memo aims to make models **easier to write and run** by taking advantage of modern programming language techniques and hardware capabilities (including GPUs!). memo models are often significantly simpler to express (we've seen codebases shrink by a **factor of 3x or more**), and dramatically faster to execute and fit to data (we've seen **speedups of 3,000x or more**).
+In idiomatic memo, a POMDP solver is 15 lines of memo code, and is just as fast as a hand-optimized solver written in 200 lines of ordinary code.

 memo stands for: mental modeling, memoized matrix operations, model-expressed-model-optimized, and metacognitive memos.

+**For updates on memo's development, we _strongly_ encourage you to subscribe to our low-traffic at-most-monthly announcements mailing list [here](https://lists.csail.mit.edu/mailman/listinfo/memo-lang).**

 ## Installing memo